MuratEdouard/EchoShot/README.md

 # 🎮 Echo Shot

 _A precision tactical shooter with time-slowing bullets and advanced movement, created for [**GJL Game Parade "Spring" 2025**](https://itch.io/jam/gjl-game-parade-spring-2025)._
-Built with Unity (URP) featuring stylized semi-realistic jungle visuals.
+Built with Unity (URP) featuring stylized semi-realistic ruin visuals.

 ---

 ## 🧠 Concept

 In **Echo Shot**, firing your **first bullet slows down time**, letting you plan your next moves carefully.
-When you fire the **third bullet**, time resumes to normal speed and your gun automatically reloads.
+When you fire the **third bullet** or enough time as passed, the game resumes to normal speed and your gun automatically reloads.
 Master movement with a **double jump** mechanic to evade enemies and reposition tactically.

 ---